Factbox: Aramco 2019 profit drops, a week after shares fell below IPO

-DUBAI (Reuters) - Saudi Arabia’s state-run oil giant Saudi Aramco 2222.SE announced a drop in its 2019 profit of nearly 21% on Sunday, falling well below analysts’ expectations just three months after selling shares to the public in a record-setting IPO.
+DUBAI (Reuters) - Saudi Arabia’s state-run oil giant Saudi Aramco announced a drop in its 2019 profit of nearly 21% on Sunday, falling well below analysts’ expectations just three months after selling shares to the public in a record-setting IPO.

 The decision last year to float shares in the world’s most profitable company was a central part of Crown Prince Mohammed bin Salman’s economic and political reform agenda.
 Its first profit statement since the IPO shows it was already performing below expectations months before the coronavirus pandemic, which has hammered global oil prices.